 17) All boats must be dockside to declare a non-fishing day.
-Any boat not submitting the card or email by 9:30am on any given day is assumed to be fishing that day.
+Any boat not submitting the layday information by 9:30am on any given day is assumed to be fishing that day.
 No exceptions.

-18) Should a boat submit a No Fish Day card and still fish, that day of fishing is unofficial and cannot be counted or considered for anything in the tournament.
+18) Should a boat submit a layday notification and still practice fish, that day of fishing is unofficial and cannot be scored.

 19) All 52nd Annual White Marlin Invitational Tournament rules will apply.
 All IGFA rules for fishing and tackle will apply unless noted otherwise in this document.